7 Signs Your Blood Sugar Is Out Of Control

 This epidemic is not only putting our health at risk, it also stands to bankrupt our nation.
-Last year, the CDC reported that the estimated annual cost of diabetes in the United States was $174 billion … in 2007.
+Last year, the CDC reported that the estimated annual cost of diabetes in the United States was over $174 billion.
 And that number continues to increase each year.

 In this FREE Presentation, Dr. David Brownstein reveals the 7 Signs That Your Blood Sugar is Out of Control.